H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 - Episodes where beliefs were corrected or forked across worldviews.
 - Repeatedly accessed regions or entities that merit summarized, higher-level hippocampal entries.
 - Entities where `confidence_decay` has fallen below threshold (future integration with POC verification loop).
+- `autonomous_learner` records with high semantic similarity to repeated query patterns (candidates for summary consolidation).

 These criteria can be implemented on top of the existing GBIM + beliefs + Chroma pipeline by inspecting belief metadata and usage patterns before deciding whether to store full detail, a summary, or nothing beyond base GBIM presence.
 At present, consolidation is intentionally broad, ensuring that a rich, place-tied backbone is available.